Idilia/twitter-search/README.md

 The capabilities are demonstrated in the context of a Twitter search application.
 The tweets are retrieved using the [Twitter search API](https://dev.twitter.com/rest/public/search).

+A live version of this project is running at [https://api.idilia.com/twitter-search/](https://api.idilia.com/twitter-search/).

 ## Implementation
 The project is implemented as a [Spring](http://spring.io/) application using JPA.
 However the Idilia API does not rely on Spring and can be used with other frameworks.
 The database configured is an in-memory database to facilitate testing.